argoste/meucci/setup/how_to.md

 	sudo lighttpd-enable-mod userdir
 	sudo service lighttpd reload

-Then download the pergamos distribution, unzip it and move it into `/home/$user/public_html/`. ( please replace $user with your username)
+Then download the meucci distribution, unzip it and move it into `/home/$user/public_html/`. ( please replace $user with your username)

 	wget
-	unzip pergamos.zip
+	unzip meucci.zip
-	mv pergamos /home/$user/public_html/
+	mv meucci /home/$user/public_html/

 Of course you can also put it in another appropriate location.

 Then define this variable

-	pergamos_dir=/home/$user/public_html/pergamos
+	meucci_dir=/home/$user/public_html/meucci

-Then you can simply refer in bash scripts with `$pergamos_dir`, like
+Then you can simply refer in bash scripts with `$meucci_dir`, like

-	echo $pergamos_dir
+	echo $meucci_dir

 Install and setup PHP